 Don't send valuable items in the post, such as bank books or passports

-We provide face-to-face support for our most vulnerable residents who have been offered appointments, or those who have been referred to our services:
+We only provide face-to-face support for our most vulnerable residents who have been offered appointments:

 - Monday to Friday, 9am to 5pm, excluding bank holidays.